BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

-This subsection contains the heart of the present section on the BV-formulation of the $H$-twisted PSM.
-In the present geometrical setting, the resulting formulas turn out to be surprisingly simple and, to our knowledge, also new even for the ordinary PSM, resulting from the special choice $H=0$.
+We now turn to the construction of the BV formulation of the $H$-twisted PSM.
+We will see that the chosen geometrical setting will lead to formulas which are surprisingly simple and, to our knowledge, also new even for the ordinary PSM.